ray-project/ray/doc/source/ray-client.rst

 This runs ``ray.init()`` with default options and exposes the client gRPC port at ``host_ip:port`` (by default, ``0.0.0.0:50051``).
 Providing ``redis-address`` and ``redis-password`` will be passed into ``ray.init()`` when the server starts, allowing connection to an existing Ray cluster, as per the `cluster setup <cluster/index.html>`_ instructions.

-From here, another Ray script can access that server from a networked machine with ``ray.connect()``
+From here, another Ray script can access that server from a networked machine with ``ray.util.connect()``

 .. code-block:: python

    import ray
+   import ray.util

-   ray.connect("0.0.0.0:50051")  # replace with the appropriate host and port
+   ray.util.connect("0.0.0.0:50051")  # replace with the appropriate host and port

    # Normal Ray code follows
    @ray.remote